 Relapse, the return to using addictive substances after a period of not using, is often addressed in addiction recovery.
 Addiction recovery always includes the possibility of relapse.
 Because addiction is a chronic brain disease that changes the physical shape of the organ and how it functions, it is common for relapses to happen as a result of these changes.

 It is part of the experience, and the best way to prepare for it is to expect it.
-The National Institute on Drug Abuse (NIDA) reports that relapse happens to 40 percent to 60 percent of people in recovery, which is similar for other chronic illnesses such as diabetes, high blood pressure, asthma, and others.
+The National Institute on Drug Abuse (NIDA) reports that relapse happens to 40 percent to 60 percent of people in recovery, which is similar to other chronic illnesses such as diabetes, high blood pressure, asthma, and others.

 Relapse is not a moral failing, and NIDA advises that it be seen as a sign that substance treatment needs to be reinstated or adjusted.
 Another form of treatment may need to be used because it is effective.